 Mr. Clark passed away on December 1, 2020.

 A Dallas native, Clayton was a recent graduate of Southern Methodist University in 1963 and was employed by Texas Instruments at the time of the assassination.
 Recorded September 8, 2010.

 Clayton was a history teacher at Thomas Jefferson High School in Dallas in 1963.
 She was in class with only two students at the time of the assassination because the others had been excused to see the presidential parade.
 Recorded September 8, 2010.

-Clements is the widow of the late W.W.
+Clements was the widow of the late W.W.
 “Foots” Clements, president, CEO, and chairman of the board of the Dr. Pepper Company (1974-80).
 As vice president of marketing in 1963, W.W.
 Clements organized the Dr. Pepper bottlers meeting held in Dallas on the same day as the Kennedy assassination.
 The Clements were later instrumental in the opening of the Dr. Pepper Museum and Free Enterprise Institute in Waco, Texas.
 Recorded January 23, 2012.

 A housewife in Lockport, New York, in 1963, Clemmons was caring for her two young children at the time of the assassination.
 Recorded February 26, 2019.